Master of Education in Primary Education

 Mandatory units

-• Principles, Theories and Practices of Education and Training (20 credits)
+• Principles of Education and Training (20 Credits)

-• Create Education and Training Programmes (20 credits)
+• Design Education and Training Provision (20 Credits)

-• Engage Learners in the Education and Training Process (20 credits)
+• Engage Learners in Education and Training (20 Credits)

-• Reflect on and Maintain Own Skills and Practice in Education and Training (20 credits)
+• Professional Development and Reflection in Education and Training (20 Credits)

 Duration and delivery